Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Introduction

 The second approximation approach, commonly known as the \emph{decision rule approach}, restricts the policies to follow a certain form, rather than restricting the form of the stochastic process.
 In the context of {\MSLP}, \cite{shapiro2005complexity} presented an upper bounding technique employing primal decision rules, where the decisions at each stage are restricted to be an affine function of observed random outcomes up to that stage.
 This yields a {static linear decision rule (LDR) policy}.
 On the other hand, \cite{kuhn2011primal} provided a lower bounding technique by applying LDRs to dual policies. \cite{bodur2018two} introduced a two-stage approximation by restricting only {state} variables (i.e., the ones linking two consecutive stages together) to follow LDRs.
 By applying the so-called {two-stage LDRs} to primal and dual policies, the authors provided improved upper and lower bounds for {\MSLP} problems.
 Decision rules in the form of polynomial \citep{bampou2011scenario}, piecewise linear \citep{chen2008linear}, bilinear and trilinear \citep{georghiou2015generalized} functions have also been examined in the literature.
-In this line of research, lower bounding techniques rely on LP duality, and hence our limited to {\MSLP} problems.
+In this approximation approach, lower bounding techniques are limited to {\MSLP} problems.
 We extend this line of research to {\MSMIP} by proposing the use of decision rules to obtain tractable approximations of {\it Lagrangian} duals of {\MSMIP} problems.

 The final approximation approach includes work that does not assume a scenario tree but relies instead on exploiting \emph{problem structure}. \cite{brown2010information} study information relaxation for stochastic dynamic programs and, similar to our approach, penalize the violation of {nonanticipativity} constraints (i.e., the ones that ensure consistency among the decisions when perfect information about the future is assumed).
 Their penalty is based on a different dual, however, and the approach requires determining problem-specific penalty functions that balance computational tractability with the strength of the obtained bound. \cite{barty2010decomposition} propose dual approximate dynamic programming, which provides approximations for problems that can be decomposed into smaller, tractable problems when certain linking constraints are relaxed.